The David ‘DK’ Kelly Memorial Bursary Fund

 An inspirational figure in Saint John and throughout the Hockey World, David “DK” Kelly was a true humanitarian whose tireless efforts to promote selflessness and raise both funds and awareness for cancer were without peer in southwestern New Brunswick.

-Kelly’s incredible spirit of giving, kindness and unwaveringly positive attitude in the face of adversity are the tenants from which this special fund are based.
+Kelly’s incredible spirit of giving, kindness and unwaveringly positive attitude in the face of adversity are the tenants from which this special fund is based.

 A native of Saint John, DK was the Saint John Sea Dogs (QMJHL) Head Equipment Manager for 13 years, winning three President Cups and the Memorial Cup.
 Before retirement from his role as Head Equipment Manager in 2017, DK was the only Head Equipment Manager in Sea Dogs’ history, having worked 805 regular season games.
 In 2018 he joined the Sea Dogs front office as Senior Advisor to Hockey Operations, before leaving the organization shortly thereafter to pursue philanthropic initiatives.